 If there is a large stone, it can be used for many different purposes by a variety of people.
 In nature, there is no absolute meaning of a number, it’s always changeable.
 Therefore, this mixed media work can be seen as thus, and actually make the audience question what the real meaning of numbers are in our society.

-Less Count 3: Unit 2017, Mixed media & Installation(lettering on glass)
+Counting Game 3: Unit, 2017, Mixed media & Installation(lettering on glass)

 People often say ‘Let’s get a cup of coffee,’ to their friends, colleagues, or even acquaintances.
 This saying does not necessarily mean that they are going to actually have a cup of coffee.
 In this context, having a cup of coffee might just mean, ‘Let’s spend some time together.’
 Therefore, the concept of a cup would be different to different individuals in various situations.
 This project is inspired by finding the subjective point of view toward measurement units and asking people to refine the meaning of ‘a cup’.